goodwhale/AspirinShot/README.md

 * handle the background to make sure it's never transparent in your PNGs

 * `ScreenshotView`: bare minimum, see comments in docs
 * `ScreenshotWithTitleView`: just adds a title on top or below your screenshot.
-Customize it with `ScreenshotViewConfiguration`
+Customize it with `ScreenshotViewConfiguration`.

 ## Bezels (views wrappers that may or may not look like a device)